 Stamp Delete

 A page or file is not needed or a duplicate.
 This does not delete the file, but removes it from basic searches and from a monitor’s view.
-When the stamp is used the reason for deleting must be documented.
+When the stamp is used, the reason for deleting must be documented.
 A file or document can be permanently deleted only with approval from management.

 Stamp Deny